 The programme runs biennially for three editions between 2017 and 2022 supporting a total of nine artists, three Fellowships per edition.
-Successful artists will each receive £15,000 to support a year of Fellowship, during which they will be matched with a core mentor and will have further access to a range of advisers and ‘critical friends’ to support their developing practice.
+Successful artists each receive £15,000 to support a year of Fellowship, during which they are matched with a core mentor and will have further access to a range of advisers and critical friends to support their developing practice.

 The Fellowships reward a culturally and creatively diverse series of individuals, which could mean both discovering emerging talent and rewarding experience and excellence.
 They also offer an opportunity to engage in critical conversations about what poetry can be, and is today.
 We are looking to identify and encourage those who may not normally consider applying for development opportunities, awards or prizes.